Kriesse/urbanraum/_classes/the_poetic_body.md

 level_de: "s. english"

 price_en: |
-  Try-Out: EUR 12
+  TRY-OUT EUR 12
-  Drop-in: EUR 14
+  MONTHLY EUR 50
-  5 Classes Card: EUR 60
-  (Valid for 2 Months)

-  10 Classes Card: EUR 110
-  (Valid for 3 months)
+  DROP-IN EUR 14 (This is a regular course and a performance project; more an in-depth continious study than a series of classes)

 price_de: |
-  Probestunde: 12 Euro
+  Probestunde 12 Euro
+  Monatsbeitrag 50 Euro
-  Drop-in: 14 Euro
+  Drop-in 14 Euro
-  5-er Karte: 60 Euro
-  (2 Monate gültig)
-  10-er Karte: 110 Euro
-  (3 Monate gültig)

 description_en: |